Where Did Nokia Go Wrong? (And Six Lessons You Can Learn from Them)

 Why is this important to you?

 Because departments that are out of sync fall behind in their delivery of products, research, upgrades, and more.
-This leads to the company losing out to its competitors and contributes to a rapid loss of market value.
+This leads to losing out to competitors and contributes to a rapid loss of existing customers.

 4. Don’t Foster a “Shoot the Messenger” Culture.

 The failure of Nokia serves as a reminder that a corporate culture of listening and learning is crucial for staying ahead of the curve.
-Companies must be open to feedback and willing to adapt to changing market conditions in order to remain competitive
+Companies must be open to feedback and willing to adapt to changing conditions in order to remain a competitive brand.

 The Nokia leadership that once brought success couldn’t adapt to the new trends.
-By most accounts, the top managers created a dictatorial, rather than an innovative, culture.
+By most accounts, the top managers created a dictatorial culture, rather than an addressing customer needs in innovative ways.

 When times get tough, you have to adapt… But before you do that, you need to learn how to change.
 Always embrace new ideas from employees and nurture a culture of listening and learning.

-Remember that the company culture doesn’t grow from the bottom up.
+Remember that the culture doesn’t grow from the bottom up.
 It’s the other way around.
-Leaders should establish clear company culture values and lead by example.
+Leaders should establish clear cultural values and lead by example.

 Empower your employees and encourage collaboration and innovation.
-It’s critical in establishing a strong foundation and culture, both of which are building blocks of a strong business.
+It’s critical in establishing a strong foundation and culture, both of which are building blocks of a strong business and changing with customer needs.

 5. Manage Your Company’s Resources.

-Nokia’s downfall serves as a reminder that the market is always changing and companies must be constantly assessing their position and exploring new opportunities for growth.
-A failure to pivot in response to shifting market conditions can lead to a loss of market share and ultimately, failure
+Nokia’s downfall serves as a reminder that the world is always changing and companies must be constantly assessing their position, exploring new opportunities for business growth.
+A failure to pivot in response to shifting conditions can lead to a loss of market share and ultimately, failure.

-The lack of innovation at Nokia didn’t come solely from bad leadership decisions and out-of-sync departments.
+The lack of innovation and understanding at Nokia didn’t come solely from bad leadership decisions and out-of-sync departments.
 The cellphone maker had experienced massive, rapid growth.
-In fact, the business model targeted financial growth and not innovation.
+In fact, the business model targeted financial growth and not innovation – or evolving buying habits.

-Therefore, when it needed to change, the company didn’t have the resources to sustain innovation.
+Therefore, when it needed to change to meet customer expectations, the company didn’t have the resources to sustain innovation.
 Nokia didn’t have a vision for the future.
-Everything was about short-term gains, and nothing prepared the company for competing in a new field.
+Everything was about short-term gains, and nothing prepared them for competing in a new field with new customer needs.

 You can avoid this by managing your resources wisely.
-Assess your market position often and explore new directions you could pivot to.
+Assess your position often and explore new directions you could pivot to through market research, customer feedback, focus groups, and beyond.

 Even if you don’t make a dramatic shift, it’s still good to know what your options are… And how much you might have to set aside to compete on a different playing field.